larsklitzke/tradingconv/README.md

 binancecrawler --cookies <cookie_file> --token <csrftoken> --start "2000-01-01 00:00:00" --output full_trade_file.csv
 ```

-## Convert to delta format
+## Convert to other formats

-To finally convert csv or xlxs files created either using Binance export function or
-`binancecrawler` to the delta csv format, `binance2delta` does the trick.
+To finally convert csv or xlxs files to the other csv or xlsx format, `tradingconv` does the trick.

-Currently, the following source formatter are supported:
+The following source formats are supported:

+* bitpanda: From the export function of the Bitpanda website
-* binance: By using the export function on the Binance website
+* binance: From the export function on the Binance website
 * binancecrawler: The csv file created by `binancecrawler`

+The following output formats are supported:

+* binance: The xlsx format used by Binance.
+* delta: The csv file format used by Delta.

 More formats may supported in the future.

-So, to convert the full trade history exported by `binancecrawler` simply call:
+So, to convert the full trade history exported by `binancecrawler` to the delta format, simply call:

 ```
-binance2delta --format binancecrawler --file full_trade_file.csv --output delta_trades.csv
+tradingconv --format delta --file full_trade_file.csv --output delta_trades.csv
 ```